Letters of Accommodation:

 - Be registered with Accessibility Services and have academic accommodations approved by the Accessibility Director.

-- Deliver their accommodations letters to each professor and discuss accommodations as appropriate.
+- Electronic copies of accommodation letters will be sent to professors.
 We recommend students meet with instructors during office hours or by private appointment to discuss any necessary accommodations or essential elements of the course.

 - Repeat steps 1, 2, and 3 each semester.